 He is currently a commissioner on the blue-chip commission Countering Violent Extremism, which is chaired by Prime Minister Tony Blair and former Defense Secretary Leon Panetta.
 He has been a regular contributor to the Wall Street Journal book review section, as well as to the New York Times.

 Born in Connecticut, Winik is an honors graduate of Yale College, and holds an MSc with distinction from the London School of Economics, and a PhD from Yale.
 He is a member of the Council on Foreign Relations, an elected Fellow of the Society of American Historians, and serves or served on the governing Council of the National Endowment for the Humanities, a presidential appointment, as well as the boards for American Heritage magazine and the journal World Affairs.
-He is also or has been a trustee or advisory board member for Ford's Theatre, National History Day, the Abraham Lincoln Bicentennial Commission, the Washington Tennis and Education Foundation, the Civil War Preservation Trust, the Potomac School, among numerous other places, and is a nominator for the largest humanities prize in the world.
+He is also or has been a trustee or advisory board member for the American Folklife Center at the Library of Congress, Ford's Theatre, National History Day, the Abraham Lincoln Bicentennial Commission, the Washington Tennis and Education Foundation, the Civil War Preservation Trust, the Potomac School, among numerous other places, and is a nominator for the largest humanities prize in the world.

 Fox News, historian and commentator

 American Folklife Center of the Library of Congress, trustee

 Ford’s Theater Advisory Board, board member

 Civil War Preservation Trust Advisory Board, board member